podusowski/pake/README.md

  * No new language to learn, if you want some logic, you write a shell script
  * Very simple syntax.
 Only 3 directives: `target`, `set` and `append`
  * No "build system generation", pake is just building your software

+## Drawbacks

+ * pake is not a programming language and never will be, to do advanced things like finding the package you should use normal language such as bash or python.
+ * Finding `.pake` files is a big feature but it might also be some pain in the ass when used in large projects

 ## Planned features